LukeShortCloud/rootpages/src/openstack/tripleo.rst

 Pros:

--  Easier to deploy.
+-  Easier to deploy, subjectively.
--  Faster to deploy.
+-  Faster to deploy if using a pre-configured operating system snapshot.
+-  No Nova or Ironic dependencies.

 Cons: